|Elliott Sound Products||Build a 1 Second Timebase|

 The above will work for any supply voltage you may want to use.
 For example, if the supply is 24V, the resistor will be 1k and needs to be 1W because dissipation is about 510mW.
 Always use a resistor with a rated dissipation that's at least as high as the calculated power.
 Using an undersized resistor will lead to overheating and early failure.

-The circuit is not restricted to clocks by any means.
+The circuits are not restricted to clocks by any means.
 Any application where a fairly accurate 1 second timebase is needed can use this arrangement.
 It is highly doubtful that you'll find anything that gives the accuracy of the methods shown here for anything like the cost (which really is peanuts).
 Needless to say, you can delve into TCXOs (temperature controlled crystal oscillators), crystal ovens, GPS receivers etc. if you need extreme accuracy.
 For most applications these techniques will not be needed, and for most people's needs one of the circuits shown here should be just the thing.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2010.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|